mrward/mrward.github.com/source/_posts/2020-08-15-NuGetSupportInVisualStudioMac8-7.markdown

 MSBuild targets.
 These files are copied to Visual Studio for Mac's MSBuild host when it is created and replace these files originally copied from Mono's MSBuild.

-Note that .NET Core 5 preview 8 is not supported by Visual Studio for Mac 8.7 but is supported in by Visual Studio for Mac 8.8.
+Note that .NET 5 preview 8 is not supported by Visual Studio for Mac 8.7 but is supported in by Visual Studio for Mac 8.8.

 ## Bug Fixes